pydata/xarray/doc/faq.rst

 How should I cite xarray?
 -------------------------

-If you are using xarray and would like to cite it in a publication, we would certainly appreciate it.
+If you are using xarray and would like to cite it in academic publication, we would certainly appreciate it.
 We recommend two citations.

   1. At a minimum, we recommend citing the xarray overview journal article, to be submitted to the Journal of Open Research Software.